MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 In case 2. we must set showCountries to false and then configure fallbackRouting and exitLocations with our preferences.

-The fallbackRouting parameter determines whether we want to block exit for a particular country.
-If this country is no longer available, the route to exit will fail during construction.
-If fallbackRouting is set to true, we can exit through any available country if none of our specified exitLocations are accessible.
+The `fallbackRouting` parameter is defaulted as `false`, if not provided.
+Determines whether we want to block exit for a particular country.
+If parameter is `false` and requested country is no longer available, the route to exit will fail during construction.
+If is set to `true`, we can exit through any available country if none of our specified exitLocations are accessible.

 Priorities are used to determine the preferred exit countries.
 Priority 1 is the highest, while higher numbers indicate lower priority.
 For example, if we specify DE with priority 1 and FR with priority 2, then an exit through France will